 2. License to Practice in Florida

-An affirmative statement should be included, indicating that the firm and all assigned supervisory professional staff are appropriately licensed to practice in Florida and qualified to perform governmental audits.
+An affirmative statement should be included, indicating that the firm and all assigned supervisory, professional staff are appropriately licensed to practice in Florida and qualified to perform governmental audits.

 3. Firm Qualifications and Experience